movingfox/comfy-blog/README.md

 * If you have any other meta or SEO tags, wrap them in a `unless content_for?(:blog_seo_data)` conditional, to make sure the SEO data added for blog posts takes precedence.
 Looking for better alternatives to this, all suggestions are welcome!

-Finally, if you don't have an admin user set up already, run `rake admins:create && rake admins:permit`.
+If you don't have an admin user set up already, run `rake admins:create && rake admins:permit`.

-When you login into `localhost:3000/en/admin`, make sure to click the "Sync" button to see the 'Blogs' section within the admin panel.
+When you login into `localhost:3000/en/admin`, make sure to click the "Sync" button to see the 'Blogs' section within the admin panel, under Sites.

 **Important:** When creating a blog in the CMS admin panel, make sure to leave the 'Path' field blank.